 - Advise patients to complete pre-appointment paperwork online prior to the appointment.
 Have patients notify staff by phone or text when they arrive for their visit.
 Advise patients to wait in the car, when possible, as an alternative to using the waiting room.

 - Limit in-office visit to patients only.
 If the patient must be accompanied, screen that individual for COVID-19.
 Limit visitors to essential visitors only (one per patient if absolutely needed).

-- Instruct all patients/essential visitors who enter your facility to wear a face mask, utilize tissues, practice good hand hygiene, and dispose properly of any contaminated protective equipment/tissues in a designated waste receptacle.
+- Instruct all patients/essential visitors who enter your facility to wear a face mask, including those who have been fully vaccinated with a COVID-19 vaccine.
+Also instruct all patients to utilize tissues, practice good hand hygiene, and dispose properly of any contaminated protective equipment/tissues in a designated waste receptacle.

 - Follow physical distancing and use different doors for entering and exiting.